epequeno-fr/go-swagger-starter/README.md

 ## Quick Start

-The general process to build your API is:
+### Prerequisites

+1. Install [go-swagger](https://github.com/go-swagger/go-swagger) if you haven't already
+2. Set your kube context to a valid customer environment (required for authentication with AM)

+### Creating a New API

 1. Copy this starter into the monorepo
 2. Define the API spec in the `/swagger` folder
-3. Set your kube context to a valid customer environment (required for authentication with AM)
-4. Run `make generate` to generate docs and server
+3. Run `make generate` to generate docs and server code
-5. Implement your endpoint handlers
+4. Implement your endpoint handlers
-6. Run a local server with `make run_local` to test
+5. Run a local server with `make run_local` to test

 You can now view API docs at http://127.0.0.1:8080/docs.
 Obtain an access token from your customer environment and use it to send requests, for example: